 On September 12, 2016 the Company conducted a final closing of a private placement offering to accredited investors shares of the Company's Series A Preferred Stock.
-As part of this offer, the investors received royalty payment rights if and when the Company generates sales of MAT2203 or MAT250.
-Pursuant to the terms of the Certificate of Designations of Preferences, Rights and Limitations (the "Certificate of Designations") for our outstanding Series A Preferred Stock, we may be required to pay royalties of up to \$35 million per year.
-If and when we obtain FDA or EMA approval of MAT2203 and/or MAT2501, which we do not expect to occur before 2020, if ever, and/or if we generate sales of such products, or we receive any proceeds from the licensing or other disposition of MAT2203 or MAT2501, we are required to pay to the holders of our Series A Preferred Stock, subject to certain vesting requirements, in aggregate, a royalty equal to (i) 4.5% of Net Sales (as defined in the Certificate of Designations), subject in all cases to a cap of \$25 million per calendar year, and (ii) 7.5% of Licensing Proceeds (as defined in the Certificate of Designations), subject in all cases to a cap of \$10 million per calendar year.
+As part of this offer, the investors received royalty payment rights if and when the Company generates sales of MAT2203 or MAT2501.
+Pursuant to the terms of the Series A Certificate of Designation for our outstanding Series A Preferred Stock, we may be required to pay royalties of up to \$35 million per year.
+If and when we obtain FDA or EMA approval of MAT2203 and/or MAT2501, which we do not expect to occur before 2020, if ever, and/or if we generate sales of such products, or we receive any proceeds from the licensing or other disposition of MAT2203 or MAT2501, we are required to pay to the holders of our Series A Preferred Stock, subject to certain vesting requirements, in aggregate, a royalty equal to (i) 4.5% of Net Sales (as defined in the Certificate of Designations), subject in all cases to a cap of \$25 million per calendar year, and (ii) 7.5% of Licensing Proceeds (as defined in the Series A Certificate of Designation), subject in all cases to a cap of \$10 million per calendar year.
 The Royalty Payment Rights will expire when the patents covering the applicable product expire, which is currently expected to be in 2033.